Portobelo: Today

 The population of Portobelo in 1990 was 3,058 and in 2000 was 3,867.
 In July 2012 the UNESCO World Heritage Committee placed Portobelo and nearby Fort San Lorenzo on the List of World Heritage in Danger, inscribed as Fortifications on the Caribbean Side of Panama: Portobelo-San Lorenzo, citing environmental factors, lack of maintenance, and uncontrolled urban developments.

+In London the Portobello Road is a famous street market, dating back to the 19th century with millions of visitors each year.